Vyral/sandy-eagon-blog/_posts/2020-06-26-helping-a-client-fix-a-problem.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sandy+Eagon/2020/Puget+Sound+Real+Estate+Agent-+Helping+a+Client+Fix+a+Problem.mp4
 pullquote: >-
-  We’ve got the resources and we have the connections to make sure it’s a great experience for you.
+  We have the connections to make sure it’s a great experience for you.
 enclosure_type: video/mp4
 enclosure_time: